kaakaww/scan-configuration/README.md

 For more information about StackHawk see [https://www.stackhawk.com](https://www.stackhawk.com)

-To find more information about HawkScan check out our [Documentation](https://docs.stackhawk.com)
+To learn more about HawkScan and configuration options, check out our [Documentation](https://docs.stackhawk.com)

 ## Overview